camunda/camunda-docs-manual/content/update/_index.md

 ---

-These documents provide instructions to update a Java Project or a Camunda BPM Platform installation to a new version.
+These documents provide instructions to update a Java Project or a Camunda Platform installation to a new version.

 Depending on which update you want to perform, choose one of the following guides: